-Make a written record of what has been alleged using the key phrases and words that the individual has used.
-You are not expected to remember every detail, so do not try to make notes during the conversation but write up immediately afterwards.
-This record should then be passed to the DSO without delay.
-All notes should ideally be made on a UKTD Safeguarding Incident Report (SIR) form.
+We make a written record of what has been alleged using the key phrases and words that the individual has used.
+We are not expected to remember every detail, so we do not try to make notes during the conversation but write them up immediately afterwards.
+This record is then passed to the DSO without delay.
+All notes would ideally be made on a UKTD Safeguarding Incident Report (SIR) form.

-The incident may be of a serious nature and in such cases you should take notes as accurately as possible (ideally word for word) then sign and date the report and send it directly to the safelearner@uktd.co.uk email address.
+The incident may be of a serious nature, and in such cases, we would take notes as accurately as possible (ideally word for word), then sign and date the report and send it directly to the safelearner@uktd.co.uk email address.